droonga/droonga.org/tutorial/1.0.4/dump-restore/index.md

    It is used by the Droonga cluster, to send response messages.

-### Duplicate data from another Droonga cluster, to an empty Droonga cluster
+## Duplicate an existing Droonga cluster to another empty cluster

 If you have multiple Droonga clusters, then you can duplicate one to another with `drndump` and `droonga-request` commands.